 Where: Effranoros 40, Athina 116 35, Greece

-The freshly ground coffee blends served here stem from Ethiopia, Costa Rica, Panama, and Guatemala.
-Warm cappuccinos and freddo espressos ordered here are that little bit extra special.
-Better yet, come nightfall, you can enjoy alcoholic coffee-cocktail blends!
+Opt for beans from Ethiopia, Costa Rica, Panama, and Guatemala.
+Warm cappuccinos and Freddo espressos ordered here are that little bit extra special.
+In the evenings, Rabbit Punch’s cocktail menu offers unique cocktail and coffee blends.

 Where: 22-24 Euphranor and Krisila, Pagrati

-With glass-paneled walls, sky-high ceilings and contemporary furnishings, Flamingo Pagrati is a chic place to enjoy a daytime coffee or an evening tipple.
+Flamingo Pagrati is a chic place to enjoy a daytime coffee or an evening tipple.
+The decor mirrors the sophisticated crowd that Flamingo attracts.
+This stylish establishment boasts glass-paneled walls, sky-high ceilings, and contemporary furnishings.

 By day, the glass walls that encapsulate Flamingo make the place incredibly bright and cheery.
 By night, the place is illuminated by candlelight making it all the more elegant.

-Flamingo Pagrati serves American style breakfasts and brunches and has a dinner menu that changes with the season.
+Flamingo Pagrati serves American style breakfasts and brunches.
+It also has a dinner menu that changes with the season.

 Where: Rizzari 22, Athina 116 35

-Close to Evangelissmos metro station, Rizzari is a cute coffee shop that is designed like a library.
-Sink down into the comfort of one of the ornate old armchairs that sit beneath the bookshelves.
+Rizzari 22 is a cute coffee shop that is designed as a library.
+It sits on the street of the same name, just across from Evangelissmos metro station.
+Here you can sink down into the comfort of one of the ornate old armchairs as you warm up with a strong Italian espresso.

 The beauty of Rizzari is that it is a place where you can spend many hours unwinding on a relaxing afternoon.
 You will find older locals whiling away the afternoon reading a good book, and students and entrepreneurs working on their laptops.

 Rizari attracts an elegant crowd.
-Come nightfall, the place is illuminated by candlelight and the coffee menu is replaced with wine lists serving exquisite Italian vino, and a selection of classic and contemporary cocktails.
+Come nightfall, the place is illuminated by candlelight.
+The coffee menu is then replaced with an exquisite a la carte dining menu and an extensive international wine list.

 Medez Cafe & Bar